-Palazzo Mazzetti è the più beautiful mansion of the eighteenth century in Asti.
-It located in the historical center, along Corso Alfieri, Master road medieval, l’ building stands in the middle of a very interesting path, which tells the cityà and the territory on a thematic basis by means of historical-artistic interest.
-Started in’ last quarter of the seventeenth century and enlarged on project of’ architect Benedetto Alfieri in the years 1751-1752, the Ospit memorize options palace; over the centuries personalityà James Stuart (1717), the King of Sardinia Carlo Emanuele III (1727) and Napoleon I (1805).
+Palazzo Mazzetti is the most beautiful eighteenth -century stately home in Asti.
+Located in the ancient center, along corso Alfieri, the main road from the medieval era, the building is at the center of a very interesting itinerary, which tells the city and the territory on a thematic basis through sites of historical and artistic interest.
+Begun in the last quarter of the seventeenth century and enlarged on a project by the architect Benedetto Alfieri in the years 1751-1752, the palace hosted personalities such as Giacomo Stuart (1717), the king of Sardinia Carlo Emanuele III (1727) and Napoleon I over the centuries.
+(1805).

-Purchased in 2000 by the Foundation Cassa di Risparmio di Asti, with the aim of creating a major cultural attraction, the palaceè It was returned to the cityà in December of 2011, fully restored and with a renewed layout of the civic collections and environments for temporary exhibitions.
-With bookshop, classroom, conference room, library, archives, deposits, café, touch screen and multimedia projections, l’è former residence; full of suggestions.
-Along the building, from the basement to the top floor which welcomes the nineteenth and twentieth century paintings and sculptures, we can grasp the significant elements of historical events and constructive and, through the museum exhibition, understand the formation of the collections from the last years nineteenth century until today.
+Purchased in 2000 by the Cassa di Risparmio di Asti Foundation, with the aim of creating an important cultural attraction, the building was returned to the city in December 2011, completely recovered and with a renewed setting up of the civic collections and of the exhibition spaces. temporary.
+Equipped with a bookshop, classroom, conference room, library, archives, deposits, cafeteria, touch screen and multimedia projections, the ancient residence is full of suggestions.
+Walking through the building, from the basement to the top floor that houses the nineteenth-twentieth-century paintings and sculptures, one can grasp significant elements of historical and constructive events and, through the museum layout, understand the formation of the collections in recent years. from the nineteenth century until today.